metalama/website/applications/command.md

 ---

 {: .intro }
 One of the [best practices](https://metalama.net/blog/wpf-best-practices-2024) in WPF is to implement the logic behind buttons and menu items as a Command (`ICommand`) instead of a simple event handler.
-However, WPF commands requires some redundant code, especially to integrate the `CanExecute` logic.
+However, WPF commands require some redundant code, especially to integrate the `CanExecute` logic.

 {: .intro }
 The [Command](https://doc.metalama.net/patterns/wpf/command) aspect of the `Metalama.Patterns.Wpf` open-source package solves this problem by automatically generating the plumbing code.

 {: .note }
-`Metalama.Patterns.Wpf` is a production-ready, professionally-supported and open-source aspect library. <i class="supported no-tooltip"></i>
+`Metalama.Patterns.Wpf` is a production-ready, professionally-supported, and open-source aspect library. <i class="supported no-tooltip"></i>

 {: .note }
 Available for WPF only.